 Suze Retera talks about the complexity of Autoimmune Disease and the multi-disciplinary approach required.

 Suze Retera is an experienced psychologist, orthomolecular advisor and yoga facilitator, specialising in auto-immune issues, trauma and hormonal health.
-Suze is also a member of the teaching faculty at the Yoga Therapy Institute.
-In the ‘Autoimmune disease – a holistic, empowering approach’ training and in the Yoga Therapy for Endocrine and Immune System Disorders Module, Suze guides students through the complexities of these diseases, advocating a multidimensional approach in order, not only, to understand the intricate interaction of elements underlying these diseases and how to manage their impact on mental and physical health but to provide practical information on how to work with these diseases or how and when to seek help and support.
+Suze is also a member of the teaching faculty at The Yoga Therapy Institute.
+In the Yoga Therapy for Endocrine & Immune System Disorders Module, Suze guides students through the complexities of these diseases, advocating a multidimensional approach in order, not only, to understand the intricate interaction of elements underlying these diseases and how to manage their impact on mental and physical health but to provide practical information on how to work with these diseases or how and when to seek help and support.

 What makes autoimmune disease such a complex issue to understand and manage?